-Figure 98: Access List Extended
+Figure 76: Access List Extended

-- Select the IP Access List (Extended) option from the drop-down list below Access List Type (see Figure 98) - 2.
-To apply an existing Extended IP Access to the new ACL Class, then select the Access List number for the previously configured Extended IP Access List from the drop-down list next to Access List. - 3. if you want to create a new Extended IP Access List, verify that the Create option is selected from the drop-down list next to Access List.
+- Select the IP Access List (Extended) option from the drop-down list below Access List Type (see Figure 76) - To apply an existing Extended IP Access to the new ACL Class, then select the Access List number for the previously configured Extended IP Access List from the drop-down list next to Access List. - 3.
+If you want to create a new Extended IP Access List, verify that the Create option is selected from the drop-down list next to Access List.

-- 4. To give this particular Extended IP access list an ID, enter a number in the range from 100 199, or from 2000 2699, into the entry field next to the Create option drop-down list. - 5.
+- 4. To give this particular Extended IP access list an ID, enter a number in the range from 100 199, or from 2000 2699, into the text entry box next to the Create option drop-down list. - 5.
 You can enter a source and a destination IP address to allow an IP packet with these pair of IP addresses to gain entry into the switch.
 To do this, choose the permit option from the drop-down list under the Action column. - 6.
-Next, enter the source IP address of the IP packet into the entry field under the Source Address column. - 7.
-Next, enter the comparison Mask for the source IP address in reverse logic (a binary "0" in the mask means "this bit position needs to checked", whereas a binary "1" in the mask means "this bit position does not need to be checked") into the entry field from the Source Wildcard Bits column.
+Next, enter the source IP address of the IP packet into the text entry box under the Source Address column. - 7.
+Next, enter the comparison Mask for the source IP address in reverse logic (a binary "0" in the mask means "this bit position needs to checked", whereas a binary "1" in the mask means "this bit position does not need to be checked") into the text entry box from the Source Wildcard Bits column.
 In reverse logic, 255.255.255.0 is listed as 0.0.0.255. - 8.
-Next, enter the destination IP address of the IP packet into the entry field under the Destination Address column. - 9.
-Next, enter the comparison Mask for the destination IP address in reverse logic into the entry field from the Destination Wildcard Bits column. - 10.
+Next, enter the destination IP address of the IP packet into the text entry box under the Destination Address column. - 9.
+Next, enter the comparison Mask for the destination IP address in reverse logic into the text entry box from the Destination Wildcard Bits column. - 10.
 Next, click on the Add button. - 11.
 You can also filter the IP packet using the packet's source and destination Transport Layer protocol port numbers in addition to the source and destination IP addresses.
-Just enter the source Transport Layer protocol port number into the entry field under the port (1-65535) column following the source IP address comparison mask column.
-Next, enter the destination Transport Layer protocol port number into the entry field under the port (1-65535) column following the destination IP address comparison mask column. - 12.
+Just enter the source Transport Layer protocol port number into the text entry box under the port (1-65535) column following the source IP address comparison mask column.
+Next, enter the destination Transport Layer protocol port number into the text entry box under the port (1-65535) column following the destination IP address comparison mask column. - 12.
 To enter an extended IP access list entry in order to deny the entry of an IP packet into the switch, you must choose the deny option from the drop-down list under the Action column.
 Next, enter the IP addresses and Transport Layer protocol port numbers using the same steps as in the previous two bullets. - 13.
-You can also use the any wild card in lieu of entering an IP address in the entry field from both the Source Address and Destination Address column.
+You can also use the any wild card in lieu of entering an IP address in the text entry box from both the Source Address and Destination Address column.
 You will need to do this if you wish to deny any additional IP packet from entry to the switch that did not match any of the previous rules from all the previous access control lists, otherwise these additional IP packets will also be allowed entry into the switch.